THE MINISTRY OF THE HOLY SPIRIT (Part 3)

 Similarly, Christ is extolled, worshipped and glorified when you flow and operate in other gifts of the Holy Spirit in the spirit of love (Acts 3:1-16, 5:12-16, 19:11-12).

-Beloved, when you let the Holy Spirit work in and through you, bearing the fruit of the Spirit, manifesting the gifts of the Spirit, and enduring suffering and persecution for Christ’s sake patiently, Christ is magnified and glorified in and through your life by the Holy Spirit.
+Beloved, Christ is magnified and glorified in and through your life when you let the Holy Spirit work in and through you, thereby bearing the fruit of the Spirit, manifesting the gifts of the Spirit, and enduring suffering and persecution for Christ’s sake patiently.

-Besides revealing Christ and glorifying Christ in and through the believers, it is also the mission of the Holy Spirit to transform the believers progressively into the full image or likeness of Christ
+Besides revealing Christ and glorifying Christ in and through the believers, it is also the mission of the Holy Spirit to transform the believers’ character progressively into Christ-likeness.

 At the New Birth, the Holy Spirit instantly transformed the believer’s heart or spirit, making it to be conformed fully to the image of Christ.